Cultivating a risk culture

 Bank of Baroda strengthens governance and fosters trust using SAS® Governance and Compliance Manager

 Changing the culture of a large corporation is like turning a massive ship.
 It takes a while to change course, but when that happens, it can have a big impact on the organization in the long term.

 Globally, banks are finding that a mixture of regulations and customer expectations is causing them to adjust direction and strategy.
 Recent high-profile regulatory breaches and misconduct mean regulators are demanding that they tighten internal controls and reduce risk.
 So banks are working to adhere not only to the letter of the law but also to its spirit.
 And that means evolving their risk culture.

 Our previous loss event data collection processes was manual and took three months, so reporting was performed only twice a year.
 Now our loss data reporting takes 15 days, and we’ll ultimately be able to reduce it to just a couple of days.

-Bank of Baroda, which operates in 25 countries, turned to SAS Enterprise GRC to strengthen its risk program.
+Bank of Baroda, which operates in 25 countries, turned to SAS Governance and Compliance Manager to strengthen its risk program.
 Using this solution, the India-based bank introduced a comprehensive operational risk framework for more efficient regulatory compliance.
 The main areas of focus enable collaboration among staff, enhance customer confidence and build a positive image.